Rapporter/pander/README.md

 `pander` heavily builds on [Pandoc](http://johnmacfarlane.net/pandoc) which should be **pre-installed** before trying to convert your reports to [different formats](http://johnmacfarlane.net/pandoc/).
 Although **main functions work without Pandoc**, e.g. you can generate a markdown formatted report via [Pandoc.brew](#brew-to-pandoc) or the custom [reference class](#live-report-generation), but I would really suggest to install that really great piece of software!

+The [installation process of Pandoc](http://johnmacfarlane.net/pandoc/installing.html) is quite straightforward on most operating systems: just download and run the binary (a few megabytes), and get a full-blown document converted in a few seconds/minutes.
+On different Linux distributions it might be a bit more complicated (as repositories tend to provide out-dated versions of Pandoc, so you would need `cabal-install` to [install from sources](https://github.com/jgm/pandoc/wiki/Installing-the-development-version-of-pandoc-1.9)). *Please do not forget to restart your R session to update your `PATH` after installation!*

 ~~And as `pander` and `rapport` are quite Siamese twins, you would need an **up-to-date** version of [rapport](http://rapport-package.info) most likely installed from [Github](https://github.com/aL3xa/rapport).~~ `pander` now can work independently from `rapport`.

 Now you would only need a few cool packages from CRAN: